Erling Haaland: 2019–20: Debut season

 Despite being a reported target of Manchester United and Juventus, Bundesliga club Borussia Dortmund confirmed the signing of Haaland on 29 December 2019, three days before the winter transfer window opened, for a fee reported to be in the region of €20 million, signing a four-and-a-half-year contract.

 Haaland made his debut for Dortmund away to FC Augsburg on 18 January 2020, coming on as a second-half substitute and scoring a hat-trick within 23 minutes in a 5–3 win.
 This made him only the second player in Dortmund history after Pierre-Emerick Aubameyang to score three goals on their Bundesliga debut.
 Six days later, Haaland once again came off the bench, making his second club appearance in Dortmund's match against FC Köln.
 He scored after 12 minutes and netted a second goal 10 minutes later, contributing to a 5–1 victory.
 Haaland became the first Bundesliga player to score five goals in his opening two matches, as well as the fastest player to reach that tally (56 minutes played).
 Despite being on the pitch in the league for only an hour, he won January's Bundesliga Player of the Month award.
-Haaland got a brace against Union Berlin on 1 February, becoming the first player in history to score seven goals in their first three Bundesliga matches.
+Haaland scored twice against Union Berlin on 1 February, becoming the first player in history to score seven goals in their first three Bundesliga matches.

 On 18 February, Haaland scored both Dortmund goals in their 2–1 first leg victory over Paris Saint-Germain in the Champions League round of 16.
-This brought his total to 10 Champions League goals for the 2019–20 campaign in only his eighth overall appearance in the competition, adding to the eight he had scored for Salzburg in the group stage.
-Dortmund would lose 2–0 in the return leg on 11 March, however, as Haaland saw elimination from the competition for a second time in the same season.
+This brought his total to 10 Champions League goals for the 2019–20 campaign in only his eighth appearance in the competition, including the eight he had scored for Salzburg in the group stage.
+Dortmund lost 2–0 in the return leg on 11 March, as Haaland saw elimination from the competition for a second time in the same season.
 Following the Bundesliga's return on 16 May in the midst of the ongoing COVID-19 pandemic, Haaland scored Dortmund's opener of their 4–0 Revierderby win over Schalke 04, his tenth goal of the Bundesliga season.
 On 20 June, he scored both goals in a 2–0 win against RB Leipzig to secure second place for Dortmund, which would lead to Champions League football in the following season.
 Haaland concluded his 2019–20 campaign with 44 goals in 40 club appearances across all competitions played for both Salzburg and Dortmund.